In This Article

 How AI Proctoring Works:

-Identifies when students look away from screen (reading notes, using phones)
+- Eye Movement Tracking: Identifies when students look away from the screen (reading notes, using phones)

 - Let AI monitor video, audio & screen activity.